 In Kendall County, original wills are filed at the clerk's office directly past the metal detectors at the Kendall County Courthouse in Yorkville, located at 807 W. John Street.

-In Will County, original wills are filed at the clerk's office on the second floor of the River Valley Justice Center in Joliet, located at 3200 McDonough Street.
+In Will County, original wills are filed at the clerk's office on the first floor of the Will County Courthouse in downtown Joliet.

 In Cook County, original wills are filed on the 12th Floor of the Daley Center in downtown Chicago, located at 50 W. Washington Street.